kiarafbickers/getbitcoinclarity.com/_posts/2020-05-16-bitcoin-public-private-keys.md

 A **bitcoin private key** is simply a large (256 bits) secret number that ***allows bitcoin to be unlocked and sent***.
 This key authorizes the bitcoin transaction.
 It’s called a private key because it’s meant to be kept private and not shown to other people.

 A **bitcoin public key** is another large number but ***allows bitcoin to be locked and received***.
-A bitcoin address is a smaller version of the private key, and it's called a public key because it’s meant to be shared publicly with the person who is sending you bitcoin.
+A bitcoin address is a hashed smaller version of the private key.
+It’s called a public key because it’s meant to be shared publicly and enables you to receive funds.

 Although you don’t need to understand cryptomagic to believe that it works, sometimes understanding the *how* is the key to being able to trust it.